chocolatey/ChocolateyGUI/README.md

 Or, you can find us in IRC at #chocolatey.

+We use [ZenHub](https://www.zenhub.io/) to enable a rich team managment experience.

 ## Information

  * [Community Feed aka Chocolatey.org](https://chocolatey.org) (if this is down, try the backup at http://chocolatey.apphb.com )